-In the case of John Wright in Fannin County, two men went to the mountain home of a citizen, called him out and shot him and were trampling on his body, when his wife, with a babe in her arms, came out to defend her husband.
+In the case of John Wright in Fannin County, two men went to the mountain home of a citizen, called him out and shot him and were tramp: on his body, when his wife, with a babe in her arms, came out to defend husband.
 One of the men struck the babe with his gun and killed it.
 Wright was tried, found guilty and sentenced to death.
-Evidence was introduced as to his borrowing a gun.
-His threats, his escape after the shooting occurred at the time he was an escape from the Fannin County Jail under indictment for felony.
+Evidence was i duced as to his borrowing a gun.
+His threats, his escape after the sh am occurred at the time he was an escape from the Fannin County Jail unde indictment for felony.

-I refused to interfere unless the Judge, or Solicitor, would recommend interference, which they declined to do.
-Finally, when on the gallows the Solici tor-general recommended a reprieve, which I granted, and finally on the recommendation of the Judge and Solicitor General, as expressed in my Order, I reluctantly commuted the sentence to life imprisonment.
-The doubt was suggested as to the identity of the criminal and as to the credibility of the testimony of prejudiced witnesses.
-The crime was as hein-ous as this one and more so.
+I refused to interfere unless the Judge, or Solicitor, would remend interference, which they declined to do.
+Finally, when on the ga the Solici tor-general recommended a reprieve, which I granted, and fi on the recommendation of the Judge and Solicitor General, as expressed my Order, I reluctantly commuted the sentence to life imprisonment.
+I doubt was suggested as to the identity of the criminal and as to the o bility of the testimony of prejudiced witnesses.
+The crime was as h ous as this one and more so.

-In the Frank case the matters have developed since the trial which attached in the Content in the testimony of Becker, indicating that the death notes were written in the basement, and the testimony of Dr. Harris, that he was under the impression that the hair on the lathe was not that of Mary Phagan, and thus tending to show that the crime was not committed on the floor of Frank's office.
+In the Frank case the matters have developed since the trial wh Atte Conter notes did not come before the jury, to-wit: The testimony of Becker, indicat that the death notes were written in the basement, and the testimony o Dr. Harris, that he was under the impression that the hair on the lath was not that of Mary Phagan, and thus tending to show that the crime w not committed on the floor of Frank's office.

-While made the subject of an extraording motion for a new trial, it is well known that it is almost a practical impossibility to have a verdict set aside by this procedure.
+While made the subject of an extraording motion for a new trial it is well known that it is almost a practical impossibility to have a verdict set aside by this procedure.

-The evidence might not have changed the verdict, but it might have caused the jury to render a verdict with the recommendation to mercy.
+The evidence might not have changed the verdict, but it might h caused the jury to render a verdict with the recommendation to mercy.

-In any event, the performance of my duty under the Constitution, is a matter of my conscience.
-The responsibility rests where the power is reposed.
-Mudge Roan, with that awful sense of responsibility, which probably came over hims he thought of that Judge before whom he would shortly appear, calls to me from another world to request that I do that whe which he should have sixens done.
-I can endure misconstruction, abuse and condemnation, but I cannot stand the constant companionship of an accusing conscience, which would remind me in every thought that I, as Governor of Georgia, failed to do what I thought to be right.
-There is a territory and "beyond A REASONABLE DOUBT A absolute certainty", for which the law provides in allowing life imprisonment instead of execution.
-This case has been marked by doubt.
+In any event, the performance of my duty under the Consttituion is a matter of my conscience.
+The responsibility rests where the powe Mudge Roan, with that awful sense of responsibility, whi is reposed. probably came over himas he thought of that Judge before whom he would shortly appear, calls to me from another world to request that I do to which he should have areas done.
+I can endure misconstruction, abuse condemnation, but I cannot stand the constant companionship of an acc conscience, which would remind me in every thought that I, as Governo of Georgia, failed to do what I thought to be right.
+There is a terr and "beyond A REASONABLE DOUBT , absolute certainty", for which the law pro in allowing life imprisonment instead of execution.
+This case has be trial marked by doubt.
 The Judge doubted.
-Two Judges of the Supreme Court of the United States doubted.
+Two Judges of the Suppeme Court of Georgia doubted.
+Two Judges of the Supreme Court of the United St doubted.
 One of the three Prison Commissioners doubted.

-In my judgment, by granting a commutation in this case, I am sustaining the jury, the judge, and the appellate tribunals, and at the same time am discharging that duty which is placed on me by the Constitution of the State.
+In my judgment, by granting a commutation in this case, I am sur taining the jury, the judge, and the appellate tribunals, and at the se time am discharging that duty which is placed on me by the Constitution of the State.

-Acting, therefore, in accordance with what I believe to be my duty under the circumstances of this case, it is
+Acting, therefore, in accordance with what I believe to be my du under the circumstances of this case, it is

-ORDERED: That the sentence in the case of Leo M. Frank is commuted from the death penalty to imprisonment for life.
+ORDERED: That the sentence in the case of Leo M. Frank is commufrom the death penalty to imprisonment for life.